Breast Augmentation Chicago

 Who is a good candidate for Breast Augmentation?

-Those individuals who have small breasts, loose skin from weight loss or pregnancy, and breast asymmetry can all have improvement in the shape with a Breast Augmentation in Winnetka.
+Those individuals who have small breasts, loose skin from weight loss or pregnancy, and breast asymmetry can all have improvement in the shape with a Breast Augmentation.
 As with any surgery, individuals who have little to no medical problems are unlikely to have major complications.

 What are the risks of Breast Augmentation implant placement?

-Saline and silicone implants are both approved by the FDA for Breast Augmentation in Chicago.
+Saline and silicone implants are both approved by the FDA for Breast Augmentation.
 Both implants have been studied for long term complications and the effects of silicone and saline in the body.
 The results of these studies have not shown any increased risk for breast cancer or autoimmune diseases.

 There are some risks to having implants such as risks of infection, deflation for saline implants, capsular contraction or scar forming around the implant.
 There are also risks for placing the implants which include decreased or increased nipple sensation, bleeding, asymmetry and need for further surgeries.